There has been a lot of speculation going around from the last few months regarding the Android Q’s name.

 18. Easy payment

-In Android 10, Google is making it faster and smoother to make payment with your pre-saved credit and debit card on Google Pay.
+In Android 10, Google is making it faster and smoother to make payments with your pre-saved credit and debit card on Google Pay.
 When enabled in Settings, long-pressing the power button will bring up with stored card allowing you to pay for transactions.
+It is among the top digital wallet trends that most users utilize for online transactions.

 19. Built-in Screen Recorder